Doug Hele

-Douglas Lionel Hele (13 July 1919 – 3 November 2001) was a pioneering British motorcycle engineer with Triumph and other firms: BSA, Douglas and Norton.
+Douglas Lionel Hele (13 July 1919 – 3 November 2001) was a pioneering English motorcycle engineer with Triumph and other firms: BSA, Douglas and Norton.
 He was born in Birmingham in 1919 and died in Hagley, Worcestershire on 2 November 2001.

 Career

 Described as an 'outstanding student' at King's Norton Secondary School.
 Hele started his career in engineering as an apprentice with the Austin Motor Company at the Longbridge factory in Birmingham where he worked throughout the Second World War.
 He moved on to Douglas Motorcycles in Bristol in 1945 where he worked as a draughtsman in the motorcycle design team under former Norton chief designer Walter Moore.
 Moore encouraged him to go to the Norton factory, where he helped Polish engineer Leo Kusmicki design and develop the Featherbed framed Manx Norton single-cylinder racing models that won world championships in the early 1950s.